Frequently Asked Questions About UBP

 - Ten (10) One-Hour UBP Private Online Exams from examiners trained to provide feedback and advice that is in keeping with the UBP’s approach to the exam.
 Learn more here.

-- Participation in a live online small group training session with Dr. George.
-During this 2-hour session, Dr. George will work with participants to improve those skills most essential to performing well during the anesthesia oral boards.
+- • Participation in a live online small group training session with Dr. George.
+During this 2-hour session, Dr. George will work with participants to improve those skills most essential to peak performance during the SOE component of the Applied Exam.

-We are very confident that those who utilize our various preparation programs appropriately will develop all the necessary skills to not only pass, but excel during their anesthesia oral boards.
-To demonstrate this confidence and show our investment in your success, we have decided to offer The UBP First-Time Pass Guarantee to all those who register for the UBP Live Course, the UBP Online Course, or the Ultimate Package.
+We are very confident that those who utilize our various preparation programs appropriately will develop all the necessary skills to not only pass, but excel during the Standardized Oral Exam component of the Applied Exam.
+To demonstrate this confidence and show our investment in your success, we have decided to offer The UBP First-Time Pass Guarantee to all those who register for one or both of the UBP Online Courses or the Ultimate Package.

 The Ultimate Package:

-If you should fail the oral board component of the Applied Exam after purchasing The Ultimate Package, just provide us with a copy of your exam result and we will offer you attendance at one live course and provide you with continued access to the online course throughout your next test cycle at no additional charge.
+If you should fail the SOE component of the Applied Exam after purchasing The Ultimate Package, just provide us with a copy of your exam result and we will maintain your access to both of the UBP Online Courses free of charge until you take your exam in the next test cycle.
 Additionally, we will offer you a 20% discount on all UBP Private Online Exams purchased during the next test cycle.

 Ultimate Board Prep, Inc. 13319 SW 160th St. Rose Hill, Kansas 67133Upon receipt of the books and confirmation of the prior order, we will send a check for $100 within the next 10 business days.

-The best way to prepare for the exam is to attend or view the UBP Course(s) as soon as possible.
+The best way to prepare for the Standardized Oral Exam (SOE) is to participate in the UBP Online Course(s) as soon as possible.
 The learning process is enhanced when study cessions are short, frequent, and extended over a longer period of time.